Things To Know About Singapore Property For Foreigners

 Taxes and Fees

 The third step in buying property in Singapore as a foreigner is to pay your taxes and fees.
-Buying property in Singapore as a foreigner involves various taxes and fees, such as the buyer’s stamp duty, the additional buyer’s stamp duty, the mortgage stamp fee, the legal fee, the valuation fee, and the agent fee.
+This process involves various taxes and fees, such as the buyer’s stamp duty, the additional buyer’s stamp duty, the mortgage stamp fee, the legal fee, the valuation fee, and the agent fee.
 These taxes and fees can add up to a significant amount, so you need to factor them into your budget and plan ahead.
 In this section, we will explain each tax and fee in detail and provide you with some examples and calculations.

 Buyer’s Stamp Duty (BSD)